googlecartographer/rfcs/text/0000-simplify-ros-start-trajectory.md

 It requires a binary string of the trajectory options proto (see [here](https://github.com/googlecartographer/cartographer_ros/blob/61dd57bd94/cartographer_ros_msgs/msg/TrajectoryOptions.msg)), which is impossible to build by client code that should only know the message contract from `cartographer_ros_msgs`.

-The `start_trajectory_main.cc` executable exists only to service usable.
+The `start_trajectory_main.cc` executable exists only to make this service usable.
-It makes this convenient because it hides exactly these implementation details away from the user/client with a proper interface that has only 3 simple options.
+It hides the implementation details away from the user/client with a proper interface that has only 3 simple options.

 ## Approach
 [approach]: #approach